firetreedesign/ccbpress-core/readme.txt

 * CCB Login Widget
 * Online Giving Widget

+= Do More With Add-ons =

+Extend the capabilities of CCBPress with these add-ons:
+* [Events](https://ccbpress.com/downloads/events/) - Display event data from Church Community Builder.
+* [Groups](https://ccbpress.com/downloads/groups/) - Display group data from Church Community Builder.

 == Installation ==

 1. Upload the ccbpress-core folder to the /wp-content/plugins/ directory.